 At the Indoor Cycling Association, we’ve long been dedicated to supporting and celebrating Women’s History Month and International Women’s Day with special rides and playlists.
 We even have a rock ‘n’ roll bucket playlist devoted to female artists.
 It’s time to recognize the men in our lives and celebrate the importance of embracing such occasions and the awareness of men’s health issues such as prostate cancer, testicular cancer, and suicide.
 What better time to do that than in November, a month dedicated to men’s health, and International Men’s Day on November 19?

 One way to do that is to create a men’s theme ride using tracks from our bucket playlist of songs that include the words “man,” “boy,” “boyfriend,” or other iterations of that theme.
-I’ve curated a playlist that you can find at the end of this post.
-It’s currently at 150 songs but it’s eager to grow—you know, just like facial hair!
+I’ve curated a bucket playlist that you can find at the end of this post.
+It’s currently at over 150 songs but it’s eager to grow—you know, just like facial hair!

 Another way is to slap one of those fake ‘staches on your upper lip* and throw some songs into your playlist from artists who sported the most recognizable iconic mustaches and celebrate Movember! (*With a special nod to the male instructors reading this who may already sport one or who decide to grow one just for this month.
-If that’s you, can you send us a photo?!) 👨🏻
+If that’s you, can you send us a photo?!) 👨🏻 I’ve got the beginnings of a bucket playlist started with 20 songs about bristly upper lips—you’re going to want to throw in a few of those into your playlist as well.

 What’s Movember, some of you might ask?